isaacboentoro/bambangshop/README.md

 Postman is a very powerful tool for testing endpoints and how the user will interact with them.
 I appreciate features that allow me to re-test certain HTTP endpoints.
 #### Reflection Publisher-3
+>Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+Push model(has active publisher, http post requests).
+Pull model would typically passively wait for data request, use http get requests, and subscribers would preiodically request data from publisher instead.

+>What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+If we used a pull method, subscribers can control the timing and frequency of updates, and can fetch updates onlny when they have to resources availble to process them.
+It would also reduce publisher load, because the publisher doesnt need to maintain connection state with subscribers.
+It would also be simpler to implement.
+However, it would increase network traffic with unnecessary requests, latency, and more complicated subscriber logic.

+>Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+It will have to wait for each individual subscriber before moving on to the next notification.